 In Ohio, with a few exceptions, the statute of limitations—the time within which you must file a medical malpractice claim or forfeit it—is one year after the malpractice was committed or you stopped dealing with the particular doctor who committed the malpractice concerning the subject of the malpractice.
-If your dealings with the doctor in question continued, but had to do with your spouse’s hemorrhoids, your child’s weight problem, or anything other than your surgery, you may have to make your claim within one year after the botched surgery.
+If your dealings with the doctor in question continued but had to do with your spouse’s hemorrhoids, your child’s weight problem, or anything other than your surgery, you may have to make your claim within one year after the botched surgery.
 Don’t take a chance!
-Contact a medical malpractice attorney immediately to ensure that your claim is properly asserted before the statute of limitations expires.
+Contact a medical malpractice lawyer immediately to ensure your claim is properly asserted before the statute of limitations expires.

 The compensation a victim may receive in a medical malpractice case consists of two main components.